kahlow/YTC-Dev-PreCourse/arrays/arrays.md

 Arrays are *zero-based* indexing.
 This means the first element of the array is indexed at 0.

-Let's print that original array out using each of it's indices (plural of index in a mathematical context, but you knew that).
+Let's print that original array out using each of its indices (plural of index in a mathematical context, but you knew that).

 	print array[0]
 	print array[1]